alexandra-storton/Seasonal-Funnel-Analysis/README.md

 * New exhibiting lower intent and lower engagement, with biggest drop offs in view item (22.5% New vs 43.7% Existing) and add to cart rates (18.9% New vs 30.7% Existing).
 * View item worst in Christmas-Period (22%) and Post-Christmas-Period (17.8%).
 * Add to cart worst in Pre-Christmas (7.4%) and Post-Christmas (16.9%).
-* No technical issues found - suggest improving user experience during first visit to site e.g. adding more first purchase triggers to encourage new users to buy/engage with site - A/B test for best solutions.
+* Technical audit ruled out site performance as a driver — drop-off patterns point instead to product-market fit and first-visit experience gaps, suggesting UX and onboarding interventions over infrastructure fixes - A/B test for best solutions.
 <br>
 <img width="1173" height="446" alt="Image" src="https://github.com/user-attachments/assets/74ab3371-86ee-464c-97ad-d51edf49f07a" />